vcherevko/benchmarking-and-profiling/Benchmarks/ProcessorBenchmarkAnalysis.md

 - **ProcessorFaster** improved performance by reducing string allocations during parsing, not by changing aggregate storage.
 - **ProcessorFasterV2** achieved the best results by optimizing both parsing and aggregate storage.
 - **ProcessorOriginalImproved** did not affect the measured benchmark phase, so results are unchanged.
 - **ProcessorFasterV3** achieved breakthrough performance by eliminating file-to-memory loading, using streaming instead.
-This single change reduced allocations by 55% and execution time by 46% compared to V2.
+- **Async versions** show that async is not always faster for sequential file processing, but can be valuable for parallel/concurrent scenarios.
+The choice of async API can have a dramatic impact on performance.